Skip to main content

 Step 6: Build and Test Your Alexa Skill

-Alexa, ask what’s the weather in New York
+what’s the weather in New York

 How Your Alexa-Connected Agent Works Behind the Scenes

-• Alexa reads the agent’s reply aloud
+• Alexa reads that response aloud to the user.

 Known Limitations and Constraints

-• Only public agents without authentication are supported
+• Only public agents without authentication are supported.

 Optional: Publish Your Alexa Skill to the Public